fransyozef/hashlips_art_engine/README.md

 You can use the `offsetIndex` for that in the `config.js` file.
 Default is set to 0.
 Note!
 When the generation starts at 0, so if you put in 10, the numbering will start at 11.

-## Hashed png filenames
-At default, the png output file start with a number up to the `growEditionSizeTo` you have set.
-So for example 1.png, 2.png etc etc.

-This structure makes it easy target for snipers/webcrawlers to download all you files you have uploaded to a server (pinata/ipfs or your own server).
-To make it a little bit harder, there is the `useRandomFilenames` option in the `config.js` file.
-When you set this to `true` , then the filename will be same as the DN.
-For example sd3lkjdfg93.png

-## Hashed metadata json

-With `useRandomFilenames` you can hash your png filenames.
-You can also do this with the metadata json.

-It comes with 3 parts

-1) set `maskMetadataJsonFilename` to `true` in config.js
-2) set `seedPhrase` to a random phrase.
-You could use https://www.random.org/strings/ to generate some random string
-3) The smart contract also needs this seedPhrase.
-I (fransyozef) made a modified version of HashLips smart contract at https://github.com/fransyozef/nft-erc721-collection.
-Enter you seedPhrase in the config file : https://github.com/fransyozef/nft-erc721-collection/blob/main/smart-contract/config/CollectionConfig.ts#L36 before you deploy your contract

-Your metadata file will look something like this : `1_0x3B3D7CA6F14898CDAC93A5ABDB3680CBAD7192676AF76001EDD3BA65481003C3.json`.
-Make sure on the contract side, that the metadata url has the same json filename.

 ## Empty filename
 If you have a png file name `empty.png` or with rarity for example `empty#50.png` , then this will not be included in the attributes.
 So this will prevent something like this